-On the first Sunday after Easter, known as Divine Mercy Sunday, the streets of some of Chile's rural areas see an unusual spectacle: priests travel by beautifully ornated carts, motorbikes, or bikes accompanied by cowboy Huasos atop horses wearing bandanas.
+Fiesta de Cuasimodo or the Festival of Quasimodo occurs on the first Sunday after Easter, known as Divine Mercy Sunday.
+The streets of some of Chile's rural areas see an unusual spectacle: priests travel by beautifully ornated carts, motorbikes, or bikes accompanied by cowboy Huasos atop horses wearing bandanas.
 It is not just a mere ride for fun, the essence of this religious ritual consists of bringing the Holy Communion to the sick.
 This old Easter tradition survived only in a few central rural areas in Chile and is observed in eastern Santiago and a couple of villages including Rancagua, El Monte, and San Antonio.

 Processions set off after the morning mass, often gathering over a thousand participants.
 People may join the procession on horses, bikes, carts, cars, or simply walking.
 Usually, such a procession includes a bell-ringer who signals the priest has arrived—and families welcome the priest to a small altar at home prepared especially for the occasion.
 After the solemn part, other festivities take over the stage—it's time for music, dancing, food, and drinking.

 This is what they call Fiesta de Cuasimodo, or Quasimodo Festival.
 The name has nothing to do with the well-known "Hunchback of Notre Dame.”
 It originates from a fragment of Latin service—“quasi modo geniti infantes,” meaning “like newborn children.”
 Thousands of volunteers who participate in such processions are called Quasimodists.
 The festival takes place in many places mostly in the Santiago area.